ZionDevelopers/jquery.file-uploader/README.md

 ###Features:

+* File Validation:
-* File size validation
+  * File size
   * Image width and image height
   * File extension check
 * DropZone support
 * Parallel (Concurrent) file uploads: You can upload one by one or how many you want!
 * Customizable error messages